axelitus/fuel-pkg-history/README.md

 ##### limit (type: int, default: 15 [use 0 for unlimited])

-This value limits the entries that the stack will record.
-This works in the FIFO manner.
+This value limits the entries that the stack will register.
+The entries array works as a FIFO stack.

 ##### prevent_refresh (type: bool, default: true)

-When set to true this option prevents duplicate entries by refresh.
-What it essentially does is that it does not allow an exact follow-up entry.
+When set to _true_ this option prevents duplicate entries by refresh.
+What it essentially does is that it does not allow an identical follow-up entry.
 If a refresh is detected the new entry will be discarded, thus not registering it completely.

-##### use_full_post (type: bool, default: false)
+##### use\_full\_post (type: bool, default: false)

 Whether to save the full post data in the entry or just the post data hash.

 ##### exclude (type: array, default: array())

 An array of uri's to be excluded from history registration (filtered).
 The special routes \_root\_ and \_404\_ can be used in this array, they'll get automatically converted to their actual value (from the routes.php config file).

-For the \_404\_ special route the value in the routes config file will be used.
+* For the \_404\_ special route the value in the routes config file will be used.
-For the\ _root\_ special route the value in the routes config file will be used and another empty item will be added (as it is root).
+* For the \_root\_ special route the value in the routes config file will be used and another empty item will be added (as it is root).
 Also a controller-only uri will be added if the 2nd segment of the route's config is 'index').

 ### Driver specifics